Photo by Kelsey Wells

-The College of Mass Communication, of which the School of Journalism is a part, has launched the Center for Innovation in Media, bringing together the University’s two campus radio stations, WMOT and WMTS, and the school newspaper, Sidelines, along with TV broadcasting facilities.
+The College of Media & Entertainment (formerly the College of Mass Communication), of which the School of Journalism is a part, has launched the Center for Innovation in Media, bringing together the University’s two campus radio stations, WMOT and WMTS, and the school newspaper, Sidelines, along with TV broadcasting facilities.
 With the center’s opening, the School will further expand its course offerings that emphasize the acquisition of digital multimedia skills.

 Areas of Study